 The NWA library contains a semi-experimental parser for descriptions of NWAs.
-The format is described below, and matches the output of Nwa::print(std::ostream &), provided that the result of calling key2str on the state and symbol keys produces strings that match the description of \(\actual-names \rangle \) in this grammar.
+The format is described below, and matches the result of calling NWA::print(std::ostream &), provided that the result of calling key2str on the state and symbol keys produces strings that match the description of (actual-names) in this grammar.